MewsSystems/gitbook-connector-api/operations/enterprises.md

 ## Update company

 Updates information about a company.
 Note that if any of the fields are sent as `null`, it won't clear the field in Mews.
-If the `value` within the object is sent as `null`, the field will be cleared in Mews.
+If the `Value` within the object is sent as `null`, the field will be cleared in Mews.

 ### Request